dagger/dagger/docs/current/sdk/nodejs/guides/114934-nodejs-ci.md

 displayed_sidebar: "current"
 ---

-# Dagger Node.js SDK in CI
+# Use the Dagger Node.js SDK in CI

 import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem';